goliatone/iOSAssignmentApp/README.md

 ### Profile

 This payload includes an `accessToken` field.
 In order for Users to update their profile using the iOS application, the `accessToken` should be used to authenticate the user.

+When the user enters the profile page, the MyOM app will query the server to get a quote for the user.

 ![06](/img/06_profile.png)